why masks are like condoms on steroids

 More than 19 million people have tested positive for the coronavirus globally, and at least 722,000 have died.

 sidenote: i think i’ve made this prediction around august, but i lost track of history within github, which can’t properly follow it after i renamed the file…

 keep in mind the trends are going down and that they’ve been worse before. but, as it is, 800k deaths in roughly 6 months of corona can be extrapolated for a worst case scenario of 1.6 million this year. but since all graphs point to a downward curve, we’re probably past half of the crisis. more likely the amount of deaths for the next 6 months will be less than 700k. not quite a 1 in 19 million chance, but still 1 in 10,000, if my math still serves me right.

 so what are the chances of getting covid19 without direct contact for 10 minutes with someone positive? exponentially lower.

-my point here is just that even during the crisis, the real chances of getting sick from covid, given we keep a safe distance, were significantly smaller than the media and the government would like is to believe, because if most people believe the chances are so small, they won’t keep the crucial safe distance.
+my point here is just that even during the crisis, the real chances of getting sick from covid, given we keep a safe distance, are and were significantly smaller than the media and the government would like us to believe, because if most people believe the chances are so small, they won’t keep the crucial safe distance.

 and the only thing masks are really good for, other than generating a political debate, is reminding us to keep distance.